In 2017-18, Boke facilitated discussions within and between three First Nations communities in northwest Manitoba:

 The Northern Soils Project is not designed to be commercially viable.
 The vegetables grown will be consumed by the households that grow them, and by the people they share them with.

-Despite this limitation, properly integrated with other food initiatives, the Northern Soils Project can set the groundwork needed for commercially-viable food production.
+The Northern Soils Project can set the groundwork needed for commercially-viable food production.
 In particular, it will develop a way to train people to work in food production.

 Perhaps even more importantly, the Northern Soils Project has the potential to change what people eat, and to significantly increase local food production.